hellovolcano/employee-tracker/README.md

 # Employee Tracker

 ## Description
 This command-line app is the front end to view, add, and update information about employees, roles, and departments in a MySQL database.
+It was built using JavaScript running in NodeJS, and leverages a MySQL database to store information.

+## Getting Started
+To start the application, run node index at the root of the application.

 ## Links